maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-payment-process-using-the-credit-card-payment-method.md

 tags = ["JavaScript"]
 +++

-This is the first part of a three part series on how to use the new Payment Request browser API.
+This is the first part of a three-part series on how to use the new Payment Request browser API.
 In this article we're implementing a very basic payment process, collecting credit card data via the Payment Request API.
 In [the second article we're going to look at how to build a Payment Request API powered shopping cart](/blog/payment-request-api-building-a-shopping-cart/).
 Last but not least in the third article of this series, we'll implement taxes and discounts into our payment process.

 <div class="c-content__figure">
   <div class="c-content__broad">